-We have incurred significant operating losses since we were founded in 2004 and expect to incur significant losses for the next several years as we continue our clinical trial and development programs for reproxalap and our other product candidates.
-Net loss for the three months ended March 31, 2021 and 2020 was approximately \$11.3 million and \$9.9 million, respectively.
-As of March 31, 2021, we had total stockholders' equity of \$126.1 million and an accumulated deficit of \$248.2 million.
-Losses have resulted principally from costs incurred in our clinical trials, research and development programs and from our general and administrative expenses.
-In the future, we intend to continue to conduct research and development, clinical testing, regulatory compliance activities, and, if reproxalap or any of our other product candidates is approved, sales and marketing activities that, together with anticipated general and administrative expenses, will likely result in our incurring further significant losses for the next several years.
+We have incurred significant operating losses since we were founded in 2004 and expect to incur significant losses for the next several years as we continue our clinical trial, development programs, and commercial activities for reproxalap and our other product candidates.
+Net loss for the three months ended March 31, 2022 and 2021 was approximately \$16.8 million and \$11.3 million, respectively.
+As of March 31, 2022, we had total stockholders' equity of \$190.7 million and an accumulated deficit of \$311.5 million.
+Losses have resulted principally from costs incurred in our clinical trials, research and development programs and from general and administrative expenses.
+In the future, we intend to continue to conduct research and development, clinical testing, regulatory compliance activities, pre-commercial activities, and, if reproxalap or any of our other product candidates is approved, commercialization efforts, including sales and marketing activities, that, together with anticipated general and administrative expenses, will likely result in our incurring further significant losses for the next several years.

 We currently generate no revenue from sales, and we may never be able to commercialize reproxalap or our other product candidates.
 We do not currently have the required approvals to market any of our product candidates and we may never receive them.
-We may not be profitable even if we or any of our future development partners succeed in obtaining regulatory approval and commercializing any of our product candidates.
+We may not be profitable even if we or any of our future development partners succeed in obtaining regulatory approval and commercialize any of our product candidates.
 Because of the numerous risks and uncertainties associated with developing and commercializing our product candidates, we are unable to predict the extent of any future losses or when we will become profitable, if at all.